Quicr/old-quicrq/doc/protocol.md

 Streams are "one way".
 If a peer both sends and receive media, there will be different control streams for sending and receiving.

-QUICRQ also maps the "subscribe" action
+QUICRQ also maps each "subscribe" action to a separate stream.
+The relay or origin server that receives a new stream parses the first message on that stream to determine whether this is a control stream for managing media transmission or a subscription stream.

 ## Sending control messages on streams